 ESSENCE Festival Of Culture kicked off Thursday with a virtual Wellness House experience that included some of the most influential Black movers and shakers in the space.
 Actor, producer, director and activist Kerry Washington was part of that roster, leading a calming yoga session equipped with meditative breathing exercises.

-She also got real in an intimate conversation with ESSENCE’s Chief Content & Creative Officer MoAna Luu and sponsored by Neutrogena.
+She also got real in an intimate conversation with ESSENCE’s Chief Content & Creative Officer MoAna Luu, presented in part by Neutrogena.
 The two powerhouse women talked about the importance of self-care, how beauty plays a part in how we take care of ourselves, and the products that everyone Black woman needs in her arsenal.

 “We as Black women, we have always been people who get it done.
 Sometimes we put ourselves last and it’s really important that we put ourselves first,” she said.
 “It’s that old idea of putting your own oxygen mask on [first}, that you can’t really be present for the people in your life or for the movement if you aren’t taking care of yourself.
 We have to be affirming our own value and our beauty and care so that we can model that for the rest of society to care for us.”